 |Introductory Plant Pathology|

 |Basic Molecular Infectious Diseases (offered odd years only)|

 Additional Major Requirements

 C- and D Grades

-A grade of C or above is required for all courses in the major.
+A grade of C or above is required for all courses in the major, including ancillary courses.

 This document represents a sample 4-year plan for degree completion with this major.
 Actual course selection and sequence may vary and should be discussed individually with your college or department academic advisor.
 Advisors also can help you plan other experiences to enrich your undergraduate education such as internships, education abroad, undergraduate research, learning communities, and service learning and community-based learning.

 - A minimum 2.00 GPA required for graduation.